Are you about to have your first recital? Learn how to prepare for a piano recital with our tips below.

 Be a Good Audience

 This is for the parents or other practice partners!
 After the practice performance, give simple, direct feedback to the performer.
 What did they do well?
-(Be specific: “You played with clear rhythm and gave a lovely bow!”)
-What do they need to remember for next time? (“Remember to count to three before you start.”)
+Be specific, for example: “You played with clear rhythm and gave a lovely bow!”
+What do they need to remember for next time?
+You could say something like, “Remember to count to three before you start.”
 Don’t dwell on mistakes made in the actual playing; you can address those in a regular practice session.